"Pictures In My Head." Kermit's sense of nostalgia and loss is conveyed extremely well.

 Rarely can the Muppets invoke such a strong sense of guilt as "Pictures In My Head", since in a meta sense, the audience is responsible for the Muppets losing popularity.

 The moment when Walter, Gary, and Mary are trying to talk Kermit into doing the telethon.
 They each quote a line of the Muppet Show theme song... and then Kermit plays the final 7 notes very slowly and regretfully on the piano.

 Kermit singing "The Rainbow Connection" and being joined by Piggy and then the rest of the cast.
 (And the in-movie audience.
 And probably more than a few of the real audience.)

 When Animal starts drumming again, you will cry.

 Watching Tex Richman harassing the Muppets after the telethon failed.
-The way he gets in Kermit's face always made me want to punch the guy.
-Even the in-movie audience was appalled by his despicable behavior.
+The way he gets in Kermit's face makes you want to punch the guy.
+Even the in-movie audience is appalled.